 There are numerous other services which the developer may be commissioned to provide during or after development.
 The checklist below is by no means guaranteed to be exhaustive.
 (See also the WORKER-MS Service Level Agreement (SLA) template (WORKER-MS-SLA) which lists other service elements to be considered, and also provides guWorkernce on how they should be specified).

+Under each head there is a potential need to specify

+when the contractor will produce a detailed specification of what is to be delivered

+the procedure for approval of that detailed specification

+the reponsiveness and level of service to be provided by the contractor

+the procedure for complaints and dispute resolution.

 Training

 Will the developer provide any training courses?
 Will he deliver any material for use in training courses?